 Ohio prosecutors and judges take child molestation accusations very seriously.

-If someone has accused you of child molestation or unlawful sexual contact with a minor, you should contact an attorney as soon as possible.
+If someone has accused you of child molestation or unlawful sexual conduct with a minor, you should contact an attorney as soon as possible.

 If you are convicted, you could face jail time for child molestation charges.
-Here, we will discuss some of the potential consequences of a child molestation conviction in Ohio.
+Here, our sex crimes lawyers will discuss some of the potential consequences of a child molestation conviction in Ohio.

 Ohio law defines a number of sex crimes, including rape and sexual battery, as child molestation or childhood sexual abuse when someone commits these crimes against a child who is under eighteen years old or against someone with a developmental disability or physical impairment who is under twenty-one years old.